ggerritsen/ggerritsen.github.io/index.md

 ---
 ---

-# Welcome to the internet home of G² Software
+Hi there! 👋

-Hi there 👋
+Welcome to the internet home of G² Software.

 There's more to come later.